 To be clear, I don’t consider myself a vegan, nor do I follow a vegetarian meal pattern.
 But that doesn’t mean that I eat meat at every meal either.

 Flexitarian is probably a better descriptor for of my eating style.
-As long as the meal is representative of the primary macronutrients–protein, fat, and carbohydrate–then I consider it to be balanced.
+As long as the meal represents the primary macronutrients – protein, fat, and carbohydrate – then I consider it to be balanced.

-Yesterday afternoon I realized that I hadn’t planned our dinner menu.
-Typically, I do my menu planing on Fridays, before our weekly grocery shopping trip on Saturday.
-But this week was one of those “who knows what we’ll be doing” weeks.
-My husband had been out of town traveling for business earlier in the week, and I was juggling some atypical meetings and deadlines of my own.
+Yesterday afternoon, I realized that I hadn’t yet planned our dinner menu for the week.
+Typically, I do my menu planning on Fridays, before our weekly grocery shopping trip on Saturday.
+But this week was one of those who-knows-what-we’ll-be-doing weeks.
+My husband had been out of town traveling for business earlier in the week, and I had been juggling some atypical meetings and deadlines of my own.
 Quite honestly, I wasn’t sure if we would be eating dinner at home that night at all.

 But as I laid fully relaxed on the massage table that afternoon, it dawned on me that I hadn’t planned anything for dinner.

 Fortunately, I have a few go-to menus that I rely on in a pinch.
 Spaghetti, tacos, and “breakfast for dinner,” to name a few.
 Visions of fajitas popped into my head, so on my way home I made a 5-minute stop at the store to grab some veggies.

 Dinner ended up being a cross between fajitas and veggie tacos with charro beans.
 But for whatever reason – maybe it was the pulled pork sandwich I had for lunch – I didn’t feel like eating meat.
 My husband grilled up a chicken breast for his tacos, but I was happy with grilled veggies, avocado, sliced cabbage, tomatoes and cheese.
 And the beans filled the protein gap.